 Taking a stroll around the compound would clear his mind before checking in with Ty and Tabitha.
-He knew Tabitha was in good hands with Adam, but his duties were so engrained in him that he couldn’t stop, even for a few hours.
-It just wasn’t the person he was.
+He knew Tabitha was in good hands with Adam, but his duties were so ingrained in him that he couldn’t stop, even for a few hours.
+It wasn’t the person he was.

 He loved the compound, and the cold weather of Alaska didn’t bother him, although he didn’t have nearly enough time to enjoy it.
-Being the Captain of Tabitha’s guards takes priority, and with the constant threats to the clans, he rarely had any downtime to enjoy the compound as the other shifters did.
+Being the Captain of Tabitha’s Guards takes priority, and with the constant threats to the clan, he rarely had any downtime to enjoy the compound as the other shifters did.

 Raja stepped out from around a cabin.
 “I thought you were taking a day to relax?
 Checking the grounds at your normal time doesn’t break from your routine.
 You should catch up on much deserved sleep.”